ExploreConsulting/netsuite-fasttrack-toolkit-ss2/readme.md

 ## Logging
 NFT provides an advanced logging mechanism based on [Aurelia's](http://aurelia.io) logger.

 It means you can have multiple loggers and control the logging verbosity of each.
+In other words, it's a lightweight but much richer logging facility than the NetSuite provided logger.

 ### AutoLogging
 Automatically log entry and exit of methods with rich options by adding a line like this to the end of your script: